JockLawrie/SpineBasedRecordLinkage.jl/README.md

 ## Tips for users

+- When using a pre-existing spine, either comma-separated values (csv) or tab-separated values (tsv) are fine.
+  Since commas are generally more common in data than tabs, a `tsv` is usually safer than a `csv`, though not foolproof.
 - The spine is currently required to fit into memory, though the tables to be linked to the spine can be arbitrarily large.
   For example, the package has been tested with files up to 60 million records.
 - For performance this package only compares string values.